yonatanaftali/GEAP-2023-BGU-Final-Project/README.md

 Blue = Entrance, Red = Wall, White = Path, Black = Exit

 ![Visual Image Of Maze](images/visual-maze-1.png?raw=true "Visual Image Of Maze")

+### EC-KitY Configuration

+1. **Initialization**: We used the `GABitStringVectorCreator(length=MAX_SOLUTION_LENGTH, bounds=(0, 3))` method to create
+   the initial population.
+This creator creates a population of strings in the length of `MAX_SOLUTION_LENGTH` with values between 0 and 3.
+The population size is determined by the `POPULATION_SIZE` parameter.

+2. **Selection**: We used the `TournamentSelection(tournament_size=4)` method to select the fittest individuals from the population for reproduction.
+A small number of individuals (the tournament size) are randomly selected from the population, and the one with the lowest fitness is chosen as a parent for the next generation.

+3. **Crossover**: We used the `VectorKPointsCrossover(k=1)` method to combine the genetic information of two paths to create new paths.
+The crossover is done by selecting two paths and swapping a single step randomly.

+4. **Mutation**: We used the `IntVectorOnePointMutation(probability=MUTATION_RATE, arity=MUTATION_ARITY)` method to
+   introduce small changes to the genetic information of the paths.
+The mutation is done by randomly changing the direction of a step in a path.

+5. **Fitness**: We created our own fitness function, `MazeEvaluator` which is described in the next section.

+6. **Termination**: We define max number of generations, determined by the `MAX_GENERATIONS`parameter.
+We didn't define a TerminationChecker (early termination mechanism) since the paths are generated randomly, and we are not only interested in a solution that reaches the exit, but we care for the shortest path as well.
+If we had used an early termination mechanism, we would have missed the shortest path.

+7. **Statistics**: We used the `BestAverageWorstStatistics(output_stream=open(STATISTICS_FILE, 'w'))` method to collect statistics about the population, such as the average fitness, the best fitness, and the best individual.
+We exported the statistics to a file, and analyzed it.

 ### Solution Evaluation & Fitness Function